 Case Study: Youth Project brings wider benefits to the Village

-“The Youth Group is held on Mondays and Thursdays at Cotton Hall where sessions are divided into age bands with around 20 people on average attending each group.
+“The Youth Group is held on Mondays and Thursdays at Cotton Hall where sessions are divided into age bands with around 15 people on average attending each group.

-“During the Winter months, we focus on indoor games and activities such as Xbox, pool, ping pong, dodge ball, henna painting, nail painting, jewellery-making and cooking, whereas in the Summer we head outdoors using the recreation ground and woods for ball games and adventure games.
-We also organise workshops and outings too with recent trips to the London Dungeons, Go Karting, Climbing Wall and Adventure Parks.”
+“During the Winter months, we focus on indoor games and activities such as Xbox, pool, ping pong, dodge ball, crafts, nail painting, jewellery-making and cooking, whereas in the Summer we head outdoors using the recreation ground and woods for ball games and adventure games”, she continues.
+“We also organise workshops and outings too with recent trips including ice skating, paintballing and Scaresville experiences.”

 The main challenge for all young people today is that of empowerment.
-Kids have massive expectations put upon them: they must behave at school, do well in their exams, they must look perfect as the media portrays them and and they must also have money to achieve their dreams.
+They have massive expectations put upon them: they must behave at school, do well in their exams, they must look perfect as the media portrays them and and they must also have money to achieve their dreams.

-For more information on the Girton Youth Project: www.girtonyouthproject.co.uk
+For more information on the Girton Youth Project: www.ymcatrinitygroup.org.uk/family-support/gyp